-Captain Hawkins arrived in the court of Jahangir in 1609 but he failed to get permission for factory
+He came into the court of Jahangir in 1609, but failed to get permission for factory.

-1612, Captain Thomas Best (ship – Red Dragon) defeated Portuguese in the sea off Surat
+In 1612, Captain Thomas Best (ship – Red Dragon) defeated Portuguese in the Battle of Swally.

 Thomas Roe obtained permission from Jahangir to establish English trading factories in different parts of India.

-By 1619 CE, English established their factories at Agra, Ahmedabad, Baroda and Broach
+By 1619, English established their factories at Agra, Ahmedabad, Baroda and Broach.

 Charles Eyre was its first president.